 Welcome!
 I am an assistant professor specializing in rhetorical theory and an Ontario Early Researcher Award holder (2017-2022).
-I am also a General Editor at Genre Across Borders, a member of the Advisory Board for the Centre for Genre Research at the University of Copenhagen, and the Second Vice-President for the Association for the Rhetoric of Science, Technology, and Medicine (ARSTM).
+I am also a General Editor at Genre Across Borders, a member of the Advisory Board for the Centre for Genre Research at the University of Copenhagen, and the First Vice-President for the Association for the Rhetoric of Science, Technology, and Medicine (ARSTM).

-Recently I have published a co-edited volume, Emerging Genres in New Media Environments (2017).
+Recently I have also published a co-edited volume, Emerging Genres in New Media Environments (2017).
 I have also recently published on Gertrude Buck's cognitive metaphor theory (2017) and argument schemes and rhetorical figures of speech for computationally tractable argument detection (2017).

 I live in the Waterloo Region where my husband, Dr. Brad Mehlenbacher, and I enjoy “a house full of books, and a garden of flowers” (borrowing from Andrew Lang's 1884 Ballade of True Wisdom).